 Unmet health needs and priorities for the hospital are identified through the hospital’s Community Health Needs Assessment, done every three years.
 BID Needham then works in collaboration with area organizations, key stakeholders, and residents to address the needs identified through financial and clinical support.

 BID Needham offers mini-grants to community organizations who are working to address unmet health needs for underserved populations.
-Two mini-grant cycles are available each year, with applications going out in October and February.
+One grant cycle is available for FY22, with applications in March.
 For more information or to receive an application, please email us.

 BID Needham’s Community Benefits program is currently focused on the following service areas, populations and health priorities: